 - Holistic – it refers to classifying clients based on factors such as psychological or behavioral patterns.

 Social media is another excellent source of data for your TAA needs.
-Consider using all the typical social media platforms such as Facebook, Twitter, and Instagram, where you will create pages for your service.
+Consider using all the typical social media platforms such as Facebook, Twitter, and Instagram and managing all of your social media in one place, where you will create pages for your service.

 After a while, check whether users have interacted with your product and service page on social media.
 You can then perform a basic TAA process using information from these different people.
 Be on the look for location, age, gender, and various other TAA factors.